NavindyaD/Tour/MOBILE_IMPROVEMENTS.md

 # Mobile-Friendly Improvements

-This document outlines the mobile-friendly improvements made to the HERE Travels website.
+This document outlines the mobile-friendly improvements made to the Sri Yatra Travels website.

 ## Overview